syselement/blog/home-lab/hypervisors/proxmoxve/pve-install.md

 # Wiki.js Interface <IP>:3000

-# To Manually Update AdGuard Home, run the command above (or type update) in the AdGuard LXC Console.
+# To Manually Update Wiki.js , run the command above (or type update) in the Wiki.js LXC Console.
 ```